Restrainite/restrainite.github.io/index.md

 is not to remove safety features, but give people a consenting choice to disable them.

 If someone is using this mod maliciously, this a moderation issue.

+## Can I rely on this?
+What if a future Resonite update breaks Restrainite.

+Breaking because of updates can always happen and is also very likely, if the game code changes that we patch.
+We are reducing the impact of failures as much as possible by using defensive programming.
+In most cases only a single feature should malfunction.
+We are a team of three dedicated developers to work on this, in case something happens.
+Due to a team effort, the last breaking release was fixed within 4 hours of [reporting](https://github.com/Restrainite/RestrainiteMod/issues/87).
+Our code is open source and we are always open to bug reports, feature and pull requests.
+Talk to us on Resonite.

+We plan to support this for the future, because we are long term active supporters of Resonite and use the mod ourselves on a daily bases.

+To prevent having too much old code over time, we might deprecate features and eventually remove them.
+Deprecated features should not be used anymore and there will be a replacement available.
+Unless the code in Resonite changes so much, that we can't provide that feature anymore.

 ## About the project
 RestrainiteMod is © 2024-2025 by SnepDrone, Uruloke, Zenuru